mrlunchbox777/basic-setup/README.md

 ### Install Using PowerShell

-If Windows Installs wsl and tries to run from there.
+If Windows, runs powershell and choco installs.
+WSL has to be installed seperately and before hand if you want it to install the basic setup on wsl.

 If Linux installs as expected.

 **If Windows Run As Administrator**